Volterra Neural Networks (VNNs): Proposed Solution

-where, $\tau_j \in [0,L-1]$, $\sigma_{1j} \in [-p_1,p_1]$, and $\sigma_{2j} \in [-p_2, p_2]$.
-Following this formulation, and as discussed in Section 3, the linear classifier is used to determine the probability of each action in $\mathcal{A}$.
+where, $\tau_j \in [0,L-1]$, $\sigma_{1j} \in [-p_1,p_1]$, and $\sigma_{2j} \in [-p_2, p_2]$ respectively represent the temporal and spatial translations (horizontal and vertical directions).
+Following this formulation, and as discussed in Section 3, a linear classifier is used to determine the probability of each activity in $\mathcal{A}$.
 Updating the filter parameters is pursued by minimizing some measure of discrepancy relative to the ground truth and the probability determined by the model.
 Our adopted measure herein is the cross-entropy loss computed as,

 where, $t \in \{1,L+1,2L+1,...,T\}$, $i \in \{1,2,...,I\}$, and $d_{t_i}$ is the ground truth label for $\bm{X}_{[t-L+1:t]}$ belonging to the $i^{th}$ action class.
 In addition to minimizing the error, we also include a weight decay in order to ensure generalizability of the model by penalizing large weights.
 So, the overall cost functional which serves as a target metric is written as,